Lean Six Sigma is a set of tools and skills to help you “simplify and perfect” your business processes.

 Some organisations will have a single particular problem they want fixed, a problem with no obvious solution, and will require some expertise to come in and step through the Lean Six Sigma methodology to achieve the desired results.
 D9 can support this targeted approach and take away your particular pain points.
 At D9 we call this option the “Quick Fix” pathway

 Other organisations will want to develop capability within their people, the capability of improving work processes themselves, and to grow that knowledge and grow business performance.
 This can involve a mixture of classroom training, coaching your newly-trained Green Belts, and also leading high-impact projects.
-When taking your fist steps on a Lean Six Sigma deployment D9 can lead the early projects to get some quick wins and provide a “proof of concept” for all in the organisation.
-Success leads to success and early wins are a confident booster and provide positive reinforcement with your stakeholders.
+When taking your first steps on a Lean Six Sigma deployment D9 can lead the early projects to get some quick wins and provide a “proof of concept” for all in the organisation.
+Success leads to success and early wins are a confidence booster and provide positive reinforcement with your stakeholders.
 This is how D9 has worked most often with clients as this is preferred by the majority of clients.
 At D9 we call this option the “Work Together” pathway

 Maybe an incremental approach is best, and doing some training and coaching with your people is the best choice for you.
 If “learning by doing” is the most comfortable approach where you learn and do by yourself, then D9 can support with various training classes on-site, classes that will give you the skills to run your own improvement efforts